-Open Containers of Food and Drink-Containers/Consumption of open food and drinks are not allowed in the classrooms without the proper permission from the school nurse.
+Open Containers of Food and Drink-Containers/Consumption of open food and drinks (with the exception of a sealed water bottle) are not allowed in the classrooms without the proper permission from the school nurse.
 A written doctor's note will be required for the school nurse to grant this permission.
-Students are allowed to keep water bottles in their lockers to drink from in between classes and bring drinks with their lunch and consume them during their assigned lunch period only.

-- a) First offense-one (1) detention. - b) Second offense-one (1) day in-school suspension.
+First offense-one (1) detention.

-c) Third offense-three (3) days out-of-school susension.
+- a) Second offense-one (1) day in-school suspension. - b) Third offense-three (3) days out-of-school suspension.

 Public Displays of Affection - Inappropriate affection is not allowed on school grounds.
-This also covers dances and after school activities.
+This also covers dances and afterschool activities.

-c) First offense-one (1) detention.

-d) Second offense-one (1) day in-school suspension.

-e) Third offense-Three (3) days out of school suspension.
+- a) First offense-one (1) detention. - b) Second offense-one (1) day in-school suspension. - c) Third offense-Three (3) days out of school suspension.